krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 2. Setup the Example Code in your Account
 3. Added the Repository Secrets to the Example Code

 Next you will get an Overview over the Example Code to Setup your first own Website on Azure via Terraform.
 This will only be the most basic Infrastructure Setup.
-In a later Step we will then alter the Websites Content.

 If you want to learn more about the concept of a pipeline you can do it here:

 [https://docs.github.com/en/actions/quickstart](https://docs.github.com/en/actions/quickstart)

+Creating infrastructure with terraform in github actions consists of two major steps:
+1. Workflow (=Yaml file)

+    The focus of this hackathon is on terraform.
+Therefore, we have already programmed all required steps.
+But we also want to make sure you have a chance to understand the code.
+The next chapter therefore explains in detail what the steps in the code do.

+2. Terraform (=Files with extension tf)

+    This part **contains all tasks to implement**.

-# 1. Setting up the Infrastructure Pipeline
+# 1. Primer Workflow

 The first Step in Creating a Pipeline with GitHub Actions would normally be to Select a Template and Start from there.